Charnlee History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Charnlee research.
-Another 80 words (6 lines of text) covering the years 1526, 1581, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnlee History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1526, 1581, 1524, 1525, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnlee History in all our PDF Extended History products and printed products wherever possible.

 Charnlee Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Charnlee family name include Chernock, Charnock, Chernick, Chernocke and many more.

 Early Notables of the Charnlee family (pre 1700)